proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 Where we started thinking is, if blockchains are decentralized and clients are decenteralized, could we push all the opinions out to the user at the the edge?

 In doing so, we should be able to co-locate everything with the user and take advantage of a local-first application model using user cryptography and ubiquitous runtimes.
-When the problem is user sized, developers can user their favorite tools and libraries, simplifying their stack while maintaining:
+When the problem is **user sized**, developers can user their favorite tools and libraries, simplifying their stack while maintaining:

 ✅ Better privacy \
 ✅ Better costs \